PGCAP

 The PGCAP is a 60 credit SCQF Level 11 programme and represents 600 notional hours of learning.
 The total contact time for PGCAP is around 60 hours, typically spread over 2 years.
 The remaining 540 hours of notional learning are associated with practice-based learning, development and reflection as well as self-directed learning and assessment tasks.
 This may sound like a considerable workload but much of your time on PGCAP is actually related to your everyday academic practice - work you would be doing regardless of your engagement on PGCAP.
 The key issue is that the programme requires you to reflect critically on your practice and apply new concepts to your practice so that you can, where relevant, explore ways to enhance it.

 Normally you would complete the Phase 1 courses (40 credits) spread across 2 or 3 semesters.
-You would then take 1 or 2 semesters to complete the remaining 20 credits.
+You would then take 1 or 2 semesters to complete the remaining 20 credits from Phase 2.
 In total, your PGCAP should take between 3 and 5 semesters to complete.

 Should I be given time to complete the programme?

 In short, yes.
-Any workload adjustments that enable you to undertake PGCAP should be agreed locally with your School, line manager or mentor.
-Typically speaking, a slightly larger workload adjustment is recommended in your first year on PGCAP when compared to your second year on PGCAP.
-You shouild use the notional learning hours in the course specifications as a guideline for how much time to negotiate for programme completion.
+Any workload adjustments that enable you to undertake PGCAP should be agreed locally with your School, line manager or mentor You should use the notional learning hours in the course specifications as a guideline for how much time to negotiate for programme completion.
 For clarity, the PGCAP team and ADD do not negotiate workload adjustments.
+However, a reduction of your teaching workload by around 50% In year 1, and 25% in year 2 is the guideline.

 Will the taught sessions be relevant to my context specifically or are they general?